Mbiakop1/Portfolio-Setup_and_Mobile-/README.md

 # Portfolio-Setup_and_Mobile-

-> It's a simple html and css project to write Hello Microverse.
+> It's a simple html and css project to create a mobile friendly web page with header including navbar.